wltrimbl/cmsc13600-course-materials/docs/HW-5-api.md

 ## Knock-knock joke API endpoint.

 Write an API endpoint that writes a knock-knock joke in response to a GET request such as `http://localhost:8000/app/api/knockknock/?topic=orange`.
 The autograder environment does not have enough resources to actually generate text, so you'll need to make a request to a language model over the internet.
 The autograder environment will will have API keys for OpenAI, Gemini, and Cerebras generative AI engines, but you'll need your own API keys to make sure that your code works (you can't really expect to debug it in the autograder environment, you don't have enough access, it's too slow).
+It's probably not a good idea to permit the topic to run to dozens of words; you should probably truncate the topic to a handful of tokens.

 Your LLM request should include a timeout <= 30 seconds; if it times out or errors return a canned, constant knock-knock joke.